codescape/jira-multiple-subtasks/docs/syntax.md

 Please note: If the provided assignee cannot be found no assignee will be used.

-You can also assign the subtask to the current user:
+You can also assign the subtask to the current user or inherit the assignee from the parent issue:

     - This subtask is assigned to the logged in user
       assignee: @current

-And you can also inherit the assignee of the parent issue:

     - This subtask is assigned to the assignee of the parent issue
       assignee: @inherit